West Lechitic dialects

 The West Lechitic dialects (or West Lekhitic dialects) are a group of extinct Lechitic dialects, used by the Slavic peoples of Pomerania, Margraviate of Brandenburg, Mecklenburg and the lands on the lower and middle Elbe.
-At the same time, the dialects of Central Pomerania and Gdańsk Pomerania are usually considered transitional between West Lechic and East Lechic (i.e. all traditional dialects of the Polish language except Kashubian) and are called the Middle Lechitic dialect group.
+At the same time, the dialects of Central Pomerania and Gdańsk Pomerania are usually considered transitional between West Lechitic and East Lechitic (i.e. all traditional dialects of the Polish language except Kashubian) and are called the Middle Lechitic dialect group.

 Phonetic features

 Among the distinctive phonetic features of the West Lechitic area were: